geckooooo/absclock/README.md

 * Possibly add a way to express durations for cyclical time elements (e.g. something starting at 2pm lasting for an hour could have an hour element of `14-15`)
 * Rationalize Before Present (BP, prior to 1 Jan 1950 CE) and Before Common Era (BCE, prior to 1 CE).
 1,950-year differential. (possible solution: make it "BP - 1950" formally, which is effectively identical to unmodified BP)
 * Relate to the ISO 8601 time format
-* how to represent the absence of any ages for the Přídolí epoch.
+* how to represent the absence of any ages for the Přídolí epoch. (and similar situations.)
 An age of `0` indicates the time before the first age.
 * figure out how to represent months, days etc. in the pre-Hadean, when there was no Earth orbiting the Sun, therefore no notion of year subdivisions.
 * Add dash notation for durations (e.g. using `14-15` for `HH` indicating a one hour duration at 2pm)
+* Specify timezone? (as arbitrary string appended to the hour or minute?)